Charlotte de Sauve: Later years and death

 She appears again in 1599 when she was called upon as a witness in the annulment proceedings of Henry of Navarre (who had succeeded to the French throne as Henry IV in 1589) and Marguerite, who had proved to be sterile.
 Henry wished to annul his marriage in order to marry Marie de' Medici and sire an heir.
-Charlotte testified that Marguerite had been forced to marry Henry by Charles IX and the Queen Mother swearing that Catherine had threatened Marguerite that "if she did not consent to this marriage, she would make her the most miserable woman in the kingdom".
+Charlotte testified that Marguerite had been forced to marry Henry by Charles IX and the Queen Mother, swearing that Catherine had threatened Marguerite that "if she did not consent to this marriage, she would make her the most miserable woman in the kingdom".
 The annulment was granted on 17 December 1599 leaving King Henry free to wed Marie de' Medici by whom he had six legitimate royal offspring, including his heir Louis.

-Charlotte died on 30 September 1617 less than a month before her sixty-sixth birthday.
+Charlotte died on 30 September 1617 at age 65.

 In film

 The role of Charlotte de Sauve was played by Italian actress Asia Argento in the 1994 film La Reine Margot starring Isabelle Adjani in the title role.
 In the film the character dies while unknowingly trying to poison Henry of Navarre.

-Charlotte is also portrayed in season one episode seventeen of The CW's television show Reign on by actress Amy Groening.
+Charlotte is also portrayed in season one episode seventeen of The CW's television show Reign by actress Amy Groening.